cpra/dlvc2016/assignments/server.md

 The server is quite powerful, it has 40 logical CPU cores, 256 GB RAM, and 4 powerful GPUs (two [GeForce TITAN X](http://www.geforce.com/hardware/desktop-gpus/geforce-gtx-titan-x) and two [GeForce GTX 1080](http://www.geforce.com/hardware/10series/geforce-gtx-1080)).
 Despite this, task scheduling is required because training a CNN typically results in full utilization of a single GPU.
 This means that at most four processes that require GPU resources should run in parallel and on different GPUs.
 The task scheduler ensures this.

 ### Submitting Jobs ###

-> The `getFreeGPU` does currently not work with the scheduler, causing an error.
-This will be fixed in the future.
-Until then, you can select a free GPU yourself by executing `nvidia-smi` and using the GPU (IDs 0 to 3) with the lowest utilization.
-Then specify the GPU manually, e.g. `export CUDA_VISIBLE_DEVICES=1`.
-This obviously does not work if your job is queued for some time (which is the very reason why `getFreeGPU` exists) but will be sufficient for Assignment 2 - Part 1.
-Please do not run jobs that take long until this problem is fixed.

 To schedule a job that requires access to the GPU, create a bash script that includes the corresponding commands.
 The first lines should always be as follows: